CORPORATE GOVERNANCE - GUIDELINES

 The Board consists of a majority of Directors whom the Board has determined (i) are “independent” under the applicable listing standards; and (ii) meet additional, heightened independence criteria with respect to audit committee members and compensation committee members under applicable rules and regulations.
 Although these rules and regulations require only audit and compensation committee members to meet heightened independence criteria, the Company requires all independent directors to meet the heightened criteria applicable under audit committee standards.
 The Board reviews the relationships that each Director and each immediate family member of the Director has with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) and makes an affirmative determination regarding the independence of each Director annually, based upon the recommendation of the Nominating and Corporate Governance Committee.

-As of February 6, 2018, the Board elected a non-executive Chair.
 The Board will annually elect (by majority of the Directors) one of its members to serve as Chair of the Board.
+The Chair will be an independent, non-executive member of the Board.
 The Chair of the Board may, but need not be, the chairperson of a Board committee.
 Unless otherwise determined by a majority of the Directors under special circumstances, the Chair of the Board shall serve for a one-year period, or until his or her earlier termination of service on the Board.
 A Director may be elected as the Chair of the Board for more than one term in succession.

 The Chair of the Board’s responsibilities include: (i) presiding at all meetings of the Board, including executive sessions of the independent Directors; (ii) overseeing and reviewing information sent to the Board; (iii) approving the agenda and schedule for Board meetings to provide that there is sufficient time for discussion of all agenda items; (iv) acting as the liaison between management and the independent Directors; (v) overseeing the Company’s engagement with stockholders on corporate governance and other appropriate issues, including being available, if requested by stockholders, when appropriate, for consultation and direct communication with significant stockholders; and (vi) performing such additional functions as designated by the Board.